pedrozadotdev/react-native-themed-stylesheet/README.md

 ### Function: `useTheme()`

-Use this function to get theme context.
+Hook to get access to theme context.

 **Returns**